 Happy Wednesday!
 I hope everyone is working from home today or at least managing to stay warm and dry somewhere.
-I know—it's cold outside, which makes it hard to concentrate on anything but where your next mug of hot chocolate is coming from (you should try this recipe, btw), but the show must go on, right?
+I know—it's cold outside, which makes it hard to concentrate on anything but where your next mug of hot chocolate is coming from, but the show must go on, right?

 So once again we've rounded up the most interesting, newsworthy, and fun health-related stories we could find on the web this week.
 Check them out and, as always, let us know what we missed!
 Tell us in the comments or tweet us @Shape_Magazine.